krzykamil/abbi/GLOSSARY.md

 The manually sent **acknowledgment** can be positive or negative.

 Once an acknowledgment is received, the message can be discarded from the queue.
 If the consumer cannot process a message, the desired outcome could be to requeue it and let another consumer receive and handle it, or to retry processing at a later time.
 Such deliveries can be discarded by the broker or requeued.

+If for some reason, the consumer cannot process a message, the use of consumer acknowledgement can prevent a message loss by letting another available consumer receive and handle it, or retrying the process at a later time.

+#### Manual and Automatic

+Manual Acks are the default setting for consumer acknowledgements in RabbitMQ.

+Automatic Acknowledgement - Acks are received once the message is sent out and written to a TCP socket.
+RabbitMQ considers the message to be successfully sent once it has left the broker.

+Notice that Automatic Acknowledgement should be considered unsafe, as an unexpected message loss in case of connection failure to the consumer might result in a message being dropped after leaving RabbitMQ.
+Because of this, this setup is not suitable for all workloads.
 </details>

 ## B